 The Court will hold settlement conferences on the request of all parties, and all parties with settlement authority must attend.

-Generally the Court conducts general voir dire and attorneys conduct voir dire related to the circumstances of the case.
+The Court conducts general voir dire and attorneys conduct voir dire related to the circumstances of the case.
 The Court permits jurors to take notes and ask questions.
 The Court provides the jury with written jury instructions for deliberations.
-The Court conducts trials full days on Monday, Tuesday, and Friday, as well as on Thursday mornings.
+The Court conducts trials full days on Monday, Tuesday and Fridays, as well as on Thursday mornings.
+Jury trials do not commence on Fridays as there are no juries available on that day.
 When available, trials may also continue on Wednesday afternoons.